zwang695/alexa-skills-list/skills/B01KDF0GRS/README.md

 * *about Power Ball.*

 Wanna know if you are the lucky guy in the country today?
 Just ask US Lotto!
 Right now US Lotto supports both Power Ball and Mega Millions, the two most-famous lotteries in the US.
 You can ask both for the winning numbers and for the next jackpot.
 May the luck be with you!

 Disclaimer: results provided by US Lotto are btained by non-official websites.
 It is advisory to check the results in the official Power Ball and/or Mega Millions websites.

+This skill provides lottery results, and thus is not suitable for all ages.

 ***